TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

 ### Check your understanding 1

-1) Make a copy of the mtcars dataset and make the `gears` variable an unordered factor.
+1) Make a copy of the `mtcars` dataset and make the `gears` variable an unordered factor.
 Fit the linear model formula `mpg ~ wt * gear` to the data.

-2) Extract the coefficient p-values, not including the intercept from the model you just fit.
+2) Extract the coefficient p-values, not including the intercept, from the model you just fit.

 3) Adjust the coefficient p-values you extracted using the 'Holm-Bonferroni' FWER procedure, the 'Benjamini-Hochberg' FDR procedure, and with the 'Benjamini-Yekutieli' FDR procedure.
-Note how the results compare in this case, when all the p-values are significant.
+Note how the results compare in this case, where all the p-values are significant.

 [Return to index](#index)